onepanelio/core-docs/docs/deployment/configuration/miniotenants.md

   Accesskey: **minio**
   Secretkey: **minio123**

-5. Deploy [Onepanel](/docs/getting-started/quickstart#step-1-install-onepanel), and initialize with:
+## Onepanel Configuration

+1. Set the `--artifact-repository-provider` flag to `s3`

+  For example

   ```bash
   opctl init --provider microk8s \
   --enable-metallb \
   --artifact-repository-provider s3
   ```

+2. Params configuration

-6. Under `artifactRepository:` use the following configuration.
+  In your `params.yaml` use the following for the `artifactRepository` configuration

   ```bash
   artifactRepository:
     s3: